PhotoPay/photopay-ios/README.md

 - `model_micr` is OCR model for performing OCR of [Magnetic Ink Characters](https://en.wikipedia.org/wiki/Magnetic_ink_character_recognition)
 - `model_general_blink_ocr` is OCR model for performing general-purpose OCR.
 This model is usually required for performing OCR of non-MRZ text on documents.

+# <a name="localization"></a> Localization

+The SDK is localized on following languages: Arabic, Chinese simplified, Chinese traditional, Croatian, Czech, Dutch, Filipino, French, German, Hebrew, Hungarian, Indonesian, Italian, Malay, Portuguese, Romanian, Slovak, Slovenian, Spanish, Thai, Vietnamese.

+If you would like us to support additional languages or report incorrect translation, please contact us at [help.microblink.com](http://help.microblink.com).

+If you want to add additional languages yourself or change existing translations, you need to set `customLocalizationFileName` property on [`MBMicroblinkApp`](http://photopay.github.io/photopay-ios/Classes/MBMicroblinkApp.html) object to your strings file name.

+For example, let's say that we want to change text "Scan the front side of a document" to "Scan the front side" in BlinkID sample project.
+This would be the steps:
+* Find the translation key in en.strings file inside Microblink.framework
+* Add a new file MyTranslations.strings to the project by using "Strings File" template
+* With MyTranslations.string open, in File inspector tap "Localize..." button and select English
+* Add the translation key "blinkid_generic_message" and the value "Scan the front side" to MyTranslations.strings
+* Finally in AppDelegate.swift in method `application(_:, didFinishLaunchingWithOptions:)` add `MBMicroblinkApp.instance()?.customLocalizationFileName = "MyTranslations"`

 # <a name="troubleshooting"></a> Troubleshooting

 ## <a name="troubleshooting-integration-problems"></a> Integration problems